rrwick/Badread/README.md

 ## Method

-Badread simulates reads by roughly following the process of sequencing real DNA: breaking the DNA into fragments, adding adapters and then reading the fragments into nucleotide sequences.
+Badread simulates reads by mimicking the process of sequencing real DNA: breaking the DNA into fragments, adding adapters and then reading the fragments into nucleotide sequences.

 Here is an overview of how it makes each read: